 Syracuse wouldn’t be the official home of winter if it wasn’t home to Toggenburg Mountain, located just 30 minutes from downtown.
 This mountain hosts 21 trails to ski and snowboard across.
 Try tubing and then warm up in The Foggy Goggle, with a hot chocolate or local Empire brew.
 You’ll feel like a true Central New Yorker if you make a stop to ice skate at the cute historical Clinton Square.

-Find Hotels and Airbnbs in Syracuse:
+Find Hotels in Syracuse:

 Bringing in 26 million visitors each year is the nation’s sixth-largest mall and entertainment center, Destiny USA, a shopper’s haven so large that it requires its own zip code.
 If you are thinking this is just a place to shop, you will surely be amazed to find the world’s largest indoor rope course, go-karts, and laser tag… just to name a few activities onsite.